revanthstrakz/rahulpnath/content/blog/configuring-unity-container-comparing-code-and-xml-configuration-side-by-side.markdown

 <register type="IGenericInterfaceWithTwoParameter[,]" mapTo="GenericInterfaceWithTwoParametersImplementation[,]" />
 ```

-As shown above registering [generic types](http://msdn.microsoft.com/en-us/library/ff660933(v=pandp.20\).aspx#_Generic_Types) in config can either use the CLR notation of `N, where N is the number of generic parameters or use square brackets with commas to indicate the number of parameters.
+As shown above registering [generic types](http://msdn.microsoft.com/en-us/library/ff660933/#generic-types) in config can either use the CLR notation of \`N, where N is the number of generic parameters or use square brackets with commas to indicate the number of parameters.
 Examples using one and two parameters are shown above.
-For a generic interface, the parameters can have typed parameter associated with it, something like _IComplexGenericInterface<ComplexGenericClass<GenericClass>>_.
+For a generic interface, the parameters can have typed parameter associated with it, something like `IComplexGenericInterface<ComplexGenericClass<GenericClass>>`.
 In these cases we cannot directly register this using either of the notation above, as the configuration does not allow recursive formats of those notation.
-We can use [Aliases](http://msdn.microsoft.com/en-us/library/ff660933(v=pandp.20\).aspx#_Type_Aliases) for specifying the parameter type names and then refer the alias for registering the interface.
+We can use [Aliases](http://msdn.microsoft.com/en-us/library/ff660933/#type-aliases) for specifying the parameter type names and then refer the alias for registering the interface.

 ```csharp
 this.unityContainer.RegisterType<IComplexGenericInterface<ComplexGenericClass<GenericClass>>, ComplexGenericInterfaceImplementation>();